currentslab/microframework-benchmark/README.md

 3. Auto extract benchmark result and generate the final table
 4. Track memory footprint for each framework
 5. File serving benchmark

+## Data content value

+1. Data for text, json are imported from microframeworks.settings, with Django as exception( should be fixed in the future )